 - The primary colours in the RGB colour model are red, green and blue.

-- Every colour created using the RGB colour model is the result of mixing the three primary colours at different levels of intensity.
+- Every colour created using the RGB colour model is the result of mixing the three primary colours at different intensity levels.

 - The RGB colour model works in practice by asking three questions of any colour: how red is it (R), how green is it (G), and how blue is it (B).

-- The RGB model is popular because it can easily be used to produce a comprehensive palette of 1530 vivid hues simply by adjusting the amount of each of the three primaries it contains.
+- The RGB model is popular because it can easily produce a comprehensive palette of 1530 vivid hues simply by adjusting the amount of each of the three primaries it contains.

 - When the saturation or brightness of a hue needs to be adjusted it is sometimes easier to switch to the HSB colour model.